MWest2020/openregister/website/docs/Features/objects.md

 ### Metadata
-Open Register keeps tabs on the metadata of objects, it always keeps tabs on the following feelds wherte or not if they ara part of the object.
-This data is stored in object entity but transfered to the @self property when the objects is serialized.
+Open Register keeps track of the metadata of objects, it always keeps track of the following fields whether or not they are part of the object.
+This data is stored in object entity but transferred to the @self property when the object is serialized.

 <ApiSchema id="open-register" example pointer="#/components/schemas/@self" />